 Nonetheless, it is difficult to directly compare PFF-induced inclusions and Lewy pathology found in PD patients because human LBs and LNs are highly heterogeneous3.
 Observed heterogeneity of Lewy pathology might be caused by different stages of the formation, different anatomical location, or differences in the conformation of misfolded α-synuclein initiating the aggregation process.
 The same factors might influence PFF-induced pS129-αsyn positive inclusions.
 Indeed, recently it was demonstrated that PFF-induced pS129-αsyn positive inclusions in primary neuronal cultures represent very early stages of pathology that can mature to structures closely resembling LB after prolonged incubation period12,13.

 Modeling early spreading and accumulation of misfolded α-synuclein with PFFs is valuable for drug development, as Lewy pathology spread is considered one of the early-stage disease markers.
 Therefore, aggregation-preventive treatments may be promising for stopping or slowing down the progression of PD at very early stages.
-Several clinical trials aimed at slowing or stopping αsyn accumulation are ongoing14.
+Several clinical trials aimed at slowing or stopping α-synuclein accumulation are ongoing14.
 For later-stage patients, transplantation of dopamine neuronal progenitors can be a better treatment alternative15.
-However, Lewy pathology was documented in transplanted embryonic neurons during the post-mortem analysis of PD patient brains16,17, also indicating the need for protection against αsyn accumulation.
+However, Lewy pathology was documented in transplanted embryonic neurons during the post-mortem analysis of PD patient brains16,17, also indicating the need for protection against α-synuclein accumulation.

 In vitro, α-synuclein PFFs are known to induce aggregation in immortalized cell lines, or more commonly, in rodent primary hippocampal or cortical neurons.
 Neither of these are close to recapitulating dopamine neurons10.
 Culturing these neurons requires dense plating of certain numbers of neurons in vitro18.
 To achieve high plating density with limited material (e.g., primary dopamine neurons), the micro island culturing method is commonly utilized.
 In micro island culturing, cells are initially plated in a small drop of medium (usually a few microliters) kept together by surface tension in the middle of a large well18.
 After the neurons attach, the entire well is filled with the medium while the cells remain confined at high density in the small plating area.
 In addition to achieving high plating density, micro islands also prevent plating near the edges of wells, where variations in cell density and survival are frequent.
 Micro islands are often utilized in relatively large wells or dishes; however, establishing midbrain neuronal cultures in micro islands in 96 well plate format enables the study of Lewy pathology in bona fide dopamine neurons with medium-to-high-throughput power.
 In vitro experiments with these neurons allowed us to discover the glial cell line-derived neurotrophic factor (GDNF), which promotes survival of mature dopamine neurons in vitro and in vivo19-22 and also prevents the formation of α-synuclein aggregates in dopamine neurons23.
 Human patient-induced pluripotent stem cell-derived dopamine neurons constitute a more accurate model due to their human origin and longer survival time in vitro.
 However, induction of α-synuclein pathology in human neurons is observed after multiple months, compared to a week in mouse embryonic neurons, and/or with multiple stressors (e.g., combination of α-synuclein overexpression and PFFs)24,25.
 In addition, maintenance of human dopamine neurons is more costly and laborious when compared to primary embryonic neurons, essentially limiting their use in high-throughput applications.